Model Building with F-Theory

 There are basically two ways to get charged chiral matter from 7-branes.
 In this section, we discuss intersecting 7-branes.
 Some properties of spinors and Dirac operators in complex geometry that will be heavily used in the following are collected in the appendices.

 Given two 7-branes, with gauge bundles located on them, there will be massless matter from open string modes living on the intersection.
-The idea is very simple.
+The idea is very simple: when branes intersect at a small angle, we can think of them as a non-trivial field configuration in a gauge theory with an extended gauge group.
 The field content of a 7-brane is that of eight-dimensional maximally SUSY gauge theory.
-The fields consist of an eight-dimensional vector field, an adjoint valued complex scalar and a Weyl spinor with $R$-charge $-1/2$.
+The fields consist of an eight-dimensional vector field, an adjoint valued complex scalar which is also sometimes called a Higgs field, and a Weyl spinor with $R$-charge $-1/2$.
 Let us first suppose that the eight-dimensional gauge theory has gauge group $G$.
-We turn on a constant adjoint VEV for the scalar, breaking $G$ to a subgroup $H_1 \times H_2$.
+We turn on a constant adjoint VEV for the Higgs field, breaking $G$ to a subgroup $H_1 \times H_2$.
 Let's suppose that the adjoint representation of $G$ decomposes under $H_1 \times H_2$ as \be R_{\rm adj}(G) = \sum_a R_a(H_1) \otimes R_a'(H_2) \ee Then the fermions splits into the massless gauginos of $H_1$ and $H_2$ and massive fermions in the remaining representations appearing in (\ref{adjdec}).
+Geometrically this corresponds to separating the branes into two parallel stacks.